Under Western Skies (1926 film)

 Under Western Skies is a 1926 American silent Western film directed by Edward Sedgwick and starring Norman Kerry, Anne Cornwall, and Ward Crane.

+Plot

+As described in a film magazine review, Bob Erskine, son of the New York Banker James Erskine, gets acquainted with Sam Parkhurst, an Oregon rancher, and falls in love with his daughter Ella.
+Later at Pendleton, Oregon, Bob works as a harvest-hand for Sam.
+A crop failure threatens the area farmers because the eastern bankers, headed by James Erskine, will not advance any of the farmers money.
+Bob bargains with his father.
+The father agrees to advance the money to the farmers if Bob wins the steeplechase in the Pendleton rodeo.
+Bob rides, wins the race, and the effection of Ella.

 Cast

 Production

-The film uses footage taken for several events taken at the Pendleton Round-Up in Pendleton, Oregon.
+The film uses footage taken for several events taken at the 1925 Pendleton Round-Up in Pendleton, Oregon.

 Preservation

 With no prints of Under Western Skies located in any film archives, it is a lost film.